cython/cython/docs/src/userguide/numpy_tutorial.rst

 .. sourcecode:: ipython

     In [23]: %timeit compute_index.compute(array_1, array_2, a, b, c)
-    6.1 ms ± 103 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
+    6.04 ms ± 12.2 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)

-We're now faster than the NumPy version.
+We're now faster than the NumPy version, not by much (1.3x).
 NumPy is really well written, but does not performs operation lazily, meaning a lot of back and forth in memory.
 Our version is very memory efficient and cache friendly because we know the operations in advance.